opeoje91/Final_Project_10_UTA_old/README.md

 Multiple variables, such as date in months, years and different seasons of the year  will be analyzed to gauge their impact and predict potential price outcomes.

+# Description of the communication protocols

+X: Gabriel
+–Decide the technologies to be used for each step of the project & Create Dashboard
+Circle: Remi
+– Database Integration
+Square: Ope
+– GitHub Repository & Presentation
+Triangle: Iry
+– Machine Learning Model

 # Dataset Overview

 ## Data Source